Skip to main content

 1. Place your hand with the thumb on top of the spine and fingers along the short ribs (flank area).

-2. With your thumb, you should be able to feel the spine, but find it hard to count the bones.
+2. With your thumb, you should be able to feel the spine, but not particularly easily.

-3. With your fingers, do the same as above for the short ribs.
+3. With your fingers, you need moderate pressure to feel the short ribs.
 The muscle between these bones should be flat to round (not hollowed).

 Learn what a 3 feels like!
-Every animal will fit into two categories from there:
+Animals will fit into two categories from there:

-• Category 1 – BCS 3 or above, which require only maintenance feeding.
+• Category 1 – BCS 3 or above, which require maintenance feeding.

-• Category 2 – Below BCS 3, which require increased feed.
+• Category 2 – Below BCS 3, which require increased quality and quantity of feed.

 What to do with lower scoring ewes?

 Pulling out your lower scoring ewes will have a big impact on them.
-They wont necessarily need to be fed more, just being in a smaller mob is likely to help.
+Being in a smaller mob will help, as well as improved nutrition.

 Some farms have drastically increased their scanning percentages simply by adding in body condition scoring to their animal health calendars and keeping records of these for culling purposes.